Dental implant FAQs

 The conventional bridge is the most popular and strongest option, whilst a Maryland bridge requires less tooth preparation but is also the weakest of the four different types.
 In addition, the material which the bridge is made from can determine its strength and affect its longevity; gold bridges offer the highest level of strength, and bridges made of ceramic materials are the weakest choice but do offer the most natural appearance.

-Following the initial healing period, there are two main factors that effect the length of time a dental bridge will last.
+Following the initial healing period, there are two main factors that affect the length of time a dental bridge will last.
 How well you maintain the dental bridge and how well you keep the surrounding teeth free from plaque, preventing tooth decay.
 To look after your dental bridge it is very important to avoid anything which may damage the bridgework, this includes hard foods which are difficult to eat.
 It is also important to avoid foods which are high in sugar, the very foods which may have previously contributed to the dental problems resulting in the need for a dental bridge in the first place.